 How Executives Use the Decision Matrix to Influence Decisions

-Most executives don’t get stuck because they lack options — they get stuck because every option has trade-offs.
-Cost versus speed.
-Influence versus independence.
-Short-term wins versus long-term positioning.
+Most biopharma executives don't get stuck because they lack options — they get stuck because every option trades one risk for another.

-That’s why I often introduce leaders to the Decision Matrix.
-It’s not a gimmick or a spreadsheet trick.
-It’s a simple framework that forces trade-offs into the open, helps you build alignment, and turns a messy choice into a decision you can defend with confidence.
+That's why I introduce leaders to the Decision Matrix.
+It's not a spreadsheet trick.
+It's a framework that forces trade-offs into the open, helps you build alignment, and turns a messy choice into a decision you can defend with confidence.

 What Is a Decision Matrix?